matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 the server's subscription to the event stream.
 This is NOT an authorization event.

-This is distinct from `m.server.participation` because this event is exclusively controlled by the participating server, and other server's cannot modify this event[^spec-discussion].
+This is distinct from `m.server.participation` because this event is exclusively controlled by the participating server, and other servers cannot modify this event[^spec-discussion].
 This allows the server to have exclusive control over whether it is to be sent events (where its participation is still `permitted`).
 We specifically do not want to merge this with `participation` to avoid having to specialise state resolution for write conflicts,